561-221-7474

 If you have been hurt by falling merchandise, product or equipment at Home Depot, and are being inundated with calls from Sedgwick/Home Depot to try and end your claim before you even know what it is worth, you need Datny Law.
 We will protect you from being harassed by Sedgwick/Home Depot so you can focus on treating and recovering physically.
 We will also relentlessly prosecute your claim and seek to maximize your financial recovery.

 For a FREE case review, give us a call at 561-221-7474.
 We will meet with you in person, on the telephone or via video conferencing.
 We can even send someone to you if you cannot come to our office.
-We proudly represent Home Depot Accident victims throughout Florida ranging from Key West to Miami to Fort Myers to Boca Raton to West Palm Beach all the way to Orlando and Tampa and everywhere in between.
+We proudly represent Home Depot Accident victims throughout Florida ranging from Key West to Delray Beach to Lake Worth all the way to Winter Park and Tampa and the entire State of Florida.
 Remember, there is no fee unless we settle your case.

 Call Now Button